benedict-armstrong/ComputerVision/lab06/writeup/main.typ

 )

 #show link: underline
 As we can see in the figures above we get a pretty good result.
 The trajectories look similar to the ground truth and the distance is pretty low.
 Seems like it's working.
-A gif of the tracking can be found on #link("images/video1/dist.gif")[github].
+A gif of the tracking can be found on #link("https://github.com/benedict-armstrong/cv/blob/main/lab06/writeup/images/video1/dist.gif")[github].

+== Video 2

+The best tracking was achieved with the following settings for video3.
+For the following experiments these settings were used except for the parameters varied.

+#align(center, [
+  "draw_plots": 1, \
+  "hist_bin": 32, \
+  "alpha": 0.1, \
+  "sigma_observe": 1.5,  \
+  "model": 1, \
+  "num_particles": 100,\
+  "sigma_position": 20,  \
+  "sigma_velocity": 0.5, \
+  "initial_velocity": (5, -10),\
+]
+)

+Both with and without the constant velocity model the tracking worked best with a high sigma position.
+If it is high enough some particles will see "past" the occlusion and can then track the object again.

+#figure(
+image("images/video2/model_sigma_position.png"),
+caption: [
+  Average distance from truth with different sigma position ]
+)

+In the following graph we can see that for both models a sigma observe in the range [0.3, 2] seems to be ideal.
+#figure(
+image("images/video2/distances_model_sigma_observe_repeats.png"),
+caption: [
+  Average distance from truth with different sigma observe ]
+)

 == Video 3